 1969: McLintock!
 (1963) BBC1, 9.15pm / Robin and the 7 Hoods (1964) ITV, 9.30pm

 Of note was the fact that this year saw the first festive double issues of both the BBC’s programme journal Radio Times and ITV’s TVTimes (though some of the latter’s regional rivals had published double issues before it became the national organ for the network in 1968).
-Each magazine had its own regular film columnist, in the respective shapes of Philip Jenkinson and David Quinlan.
+Each magazine acquired its own regular film columnist, in the respective shapes of Philip Jenkinson and David Quinlan.

 1970: Charade (1963) BBC1, 9.15pm / Kiss Me Kate (1953) BBC2, 11.00pm